 Resident and Non-resident CBE Students: Registration, Transfers, and Prioritization

-resident CBE student has the right of access to education in their designated attendance area.
-They are registered first, and transferred first (if spaces are available), prior to CBE accepting
+A resident CBE student has the right of access to education in their designated attendance area.
+They are registered first, and transferred first (if spaces are available), prior to CBE accepting non-resident students.

 Instructions for Resident CBE Students

-- For resident CBE students who are currently attending grade 9 at CBE, you are automatically registered for next school year in your designated high school based on your home address and your current program (regular, French Immersion, Spanish Bilingual or Arts Centred Learning).
+- For resident CBE students who are currently attending Grade 9 at CBE, you are automatically registered for next school year in your designated high school based on your home address and your current program (regular, French Immersion, or Spanish Bilingual).

 - If you are new to CBE, you need to register directly with your designated high school, based on your home address.

-- If you hope to attend a school other than your designated school, submit a transfer request by March 15.
+- If you hope to attend a school other than your designated school, submit a transfer request by the mid-March deadline.

 Instructions for Non-resident CBE Students

-non-resident students who wish to attend a CBE school in grade 10 need to register with your nearest Open enrolment status high school that offers your desired program.
+- Non-resident Grade 9 CBE students who wish to attend a CBE school in Grade 10 need to register with your nearest Open enrolment status high school that offers your desired program.

 - Do NOT complete a transfer form.